Clean data, before you migrate.

 clean data looks like.

-A structured process to get your data cleaned, standardized, and ready, so whatever comes next doesn't start on the wrong foot.
+No fluff.
+No filler.
+A structured process to get your data cleaned, standardized, and ready — so whatever comes next doesn't start from a mess.

 What this fixes